 JAN BRACHMANN – Frankfurter Allgemeine Zeitung

-Melnikov’s association with the label harmonia mundi arose through his regular recital partner, violinist Isabelle Faust, and in 2010 their complete recording of the Beethoven sonatas for violin and piano won both Germany’s ECHO Klassik prize and a Gramophone Award.
-This CD, which has become a reference recording of this repertoire, was also nominated for the Grammy.
-Melnikov has recorded works by Rachmaninov and Scriabin, among others, for harmonia mundi as well; his highly-anticipated recording of Shostakovich's Piano Concertos with the Mahler Chamber Orchestra and Teodor Currentzis was released in February 2012 to critical acclaim.
+Alexander Melnikov’s association with the label harmonia mundi arose through his regular recital partner, violinist Isabelle Faust, and in 2010 their complete recording of the Beethoven sonatas for violin and piano won both a Gramophone Award and Germany’s ECHO Klassik Prize.
+This CD, which has become a touchstone recording for these works, was also nominated for a Grammy.
+Their most recent release features the Brahms sonatas for violin and piano.

 Melnikov’s recording of the Preludes and Fugues by Shostakovich was awarded the BBC Music Magazine Award, Choc de Classica and the Jahrespreis der Deutschen Schallplattenkritik.
 In 2011, it was also named by the BBC Music Magazine as one of the “50 Greatest Recordings of All Time.”
 Additionally, his discography features works by Brahms, Rachmaninoff, Shostakovich and Scriabin.
 Along with Isabelle Faust, Jean-Guihen Queyras, Pablo Heras-Casado and the Freiburger Barockorchester, Melnikov recorded a trilogy of CDs featuring the Schumann Concertos and Trios; the second installment, featuring the Piano Concerto and the Piano Trio No. 2, was released in September 2015.